maverickmac/maverickmac.github.io/_pages/about.md

 Thanks for reading!

 ## Contribute
-Feel free to comment or create an issue on[GitHub](https://github.com/maverickmac/maverickmac.github.io/pulls).
+Feel free to comment or create an issue on [GitHub](https://github.com/maverickmac/maverickmac.github.io/pulls).